Raekh/unicorn-ionic/README.md

 # unicorn-ionic
 Unicorn management app - ClickEat

-This is a quick app which as made as part of a technical test for ClickEat.
+This is a quick app which was made as part of a technical test for ClickEat.

 ## Install/run